 - Your muscles feel weak, and you have pain and stiffness.

 - You vomit blood or see blood in your bowel movements.

 - You have tingling in your hands or feet.

 - You have pain in your teeth, mouth, or gums.

 - You have new pain in your abdomen.

 - Your monthly period is very light or has stopped completely.

-- You are planning to get pregnant, in order to develop a safe eating plan.
+- You are planning to get pregnant and want to develop a safe eating plan.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.